 All staff and governors accept responsibility for the ‘socially disadvantaged’ students and are committed to meeting their pastoral, social and academic needs.

-At Sandhill View we will ensure that any pupil considered to be ‘socially disadvantaged’ has the same opportunities as any other.
+At Sandhill View we will ensure that any pupil considered to be ‘economically disadvantaged’ has the same opportunities as any other.
 It is our belief that no child should be held back or face additional barriers because of their ‘social disadvantage’.
 We will ensure these students are able to access any support necessary in order to achieve their full potential.

 Sandhill View Academy will ensure that provision is made which secures the learning and teaching opportunities that meets the needs of all students.
 As part of the provision made for students who belong to vulnerable groups, the Academy will ensure that the needs of socially disadvantaged students are assessed, appropriate intervention strategies implemented, and progress not only tracked, but strategies evaluated throughout the year to ensure effectiveness.